davep/handyurl.el/README.md

 The name and location of the file is up to you, the default name used by the function `handyurl` is stored in `handyurl-file`.

+Note that this code then went on to inspire `quickurl.el`, which then went on to be part of GNU emacs itself.